dmonyo/ExampleApp/README.md

 FrontEnd:
  - Copy "frontend" folder in your web server folder
- - Correct api url in frontend application/libraries/Restapi.php
+ - Correct api url in frontend/application/libraries/Restapi.php

 to test the app log in with the following credentials: